thetomcraig/Chit/README.md

   - Name of the Vim colorscheme to use.
 - `CHIT_VIM_BEFORE`
   - For Vim colorschemes, any command to execute before the scheme is applied.
 This is handy for schemes with variants, like [ayu](https://github.com/ayu-theme/ayu-vim#installation).
+- `CHIT_TPM_COMMANDS`
+  - Lines that load [TPM](https://github.com/tmux-plugins/tpm) plugins for the theme.
+For example, the nord theme has it's own [TPM plugin](https://github.com/arcticicestudio/nord-tmux).
 - `BAT_THEME`
   - Name of the theme for [bat](https://github.com/sharkdp/bat) to use.
 If using this option, also make sure to set up [bat integration](#bat).
-- `TMUX_TPM_COMMANDS`
-  - Lines that load [TPM](https://github.com/tmux-plugins/tpm) plugins for the theme.
-For example, the nord theme has it's own [TPM plugin](https://github.com/arcticicestudio/nord-tmux).

 ### Installation
 Installation and setup is a three step process: